Figma vs InVision for UX Designers 2026: Honest Comparison

 • Prototyping — click-through prototypes with transitions and hotspots

-• Stakeholder Commenting — streamlined review flows for non-designer stakeholders
+• Stakeholder Commenting — clean review flows for non-designer stakeholders

-• Enterprise Security — SAML SSO, audit logs, granular permissions
+• Enterprise Security — SAML SSO, audit logs, advanced permissions

-And here's the honest truth: InVision's core prototyping feels pretty outdated compared to Figma right now.
-You can't edit designs inside InVision — you're uploading assets from another tool (Sketch, Figma, XD) and layering interactions on top.
-That extra step creates friction most teams just don't tolerate anymore in 2026.
+Look, the honest truth is that InVision's core prototyping feels pretty dated compared to Figma at this point.
+You can't edit designs inside InVision — you're essentially uploading assets from another tool (Sketch, Figma, XD) and layering interactions on top.
+That extra step adds friction that most teams just don't want to deal with in 2026.

 InVision Pricing (2026)